 4) Inventory management:

 Huge unused stocks may pile up with company skyrocketing inventory costs.
-This may happen due to over or underestimation of projections or misjudging the locality or hurrying in launching without proper market research.
+This may happen due to over or underestimation of projections or misjudging the locality or hurrying in launching without proper global marketing research.